NEW: French President says France has carried out its first airstrikes against ISIS

 ISIS captured 16 villages in northern Syria in the past day, opposition group says

-With approval in hand to arm and train Syrian rebels to fight the ISIS terror group, President Barack Obama said Thursday the plan keeps with “the key principle” of U.S. strategy: No American combat troops on the ground.
+With approval in hand to arm and train Syrian rebels to fight ISIS, Obama said Thursday the plan keeps with “the key principle” of U.S. strategy: No American combat troops on the ground.

 “The American troops deployed to Iraq do not and will not have a combat mission,” he said in televised remarks from the White House.

-Obama said more than 40 countries, including Arab nations, have offered assistance in the battle against the Islamic State in Iraq and Syria, which calls itself the Islamic State.
+Obama said more than 40 countries, including Arab nations, have offered assistance in the battle against ISIS.

 The move by ISIS was just one in a series of developments that saw new reports of atrocities emerge and the release of a video of a captive British journalist criticizing the American and British governments.